 Can I Sue for Being Kicked Out of a Bar?

 Yes, you may be able to sue a bar for kicking you out because of your race, religion, sex, disability, national origin, or other protected group.
-However, bars can legally kick you out for almost any other reason, such as if you're being obnoxious.
-A bar is a public accommodation, and they can't discriminate against you because of your membership in one of these protected groups.
+Those subjected to such discrimination may have legal grounds to sue and seek remedies such as injunctive relief or punitive damages.
+But bars can legally kick you out for almost any other reason, including being obnoxious or overly intoxicated.

-Bars, as we have come to know them, have been around for centuries.
+Bars have existed for centuries.
 The Tabard, a tavern made famous in Geoffrey Chaucer's The Canterbury Tales, was established in 1307 to accommodate pilgrims on the road to the Shrine of St. Thomas Becket.
-The earliest use of the term bar, however, can be traced to the 1600s, when it generally referred not to the entire establishment, but just the serving area.
+But the earliest use of the term "bar" can be traced to the 1600s, when it generally referred not to the entire establishment but just the serving area.
 People later began using the term to describe the entire drinking place.

-It's St. Patrick's Day and you decide to dress up in green and head to Murphy's Pub with some friends to tip one (or two) to the Irish.
-There was good food, great music, and grand craic.
-You're having a most enjoyable night in a safe environment.
+It's St. Patrick's Day, and you decide to dress up in green and head to a local Irish pub with some friends to have a couple of drinks.
+You're having an enjoyable night in a safe environment.

-Until the door opens, and a group of orange-dressed hooligans walks in.
-They are loud and rambunctious, but not more so than those who donned the green.
-One of the Irish bouncers, a sturdy lad, heads over to a particularly loud young man (let's say his name is William), takes him by the arm, and shoves him to the door.
+Until the door opens, and a group of patrons dressed all in orange walks in.
+They are loud and rambunctious, but not more so than those dressed in green.
+Next, an Irish bouncer heads over to a particularly loud young patron (let's say his name is William), takes him by the arm, and shoves him to the door.
 As he throws him out, the bouncer shouts, “We don't serve Proddies here on St. Paddy's Day!
 Don't let us see you come in here again!"

-You have no idea what a “Proddy" is, so you ask the bartender as he's refilling your Guinness.
+You have no idea what a “Proddy" is, so you ask the bartender as he's refilling your drink.
 The bartender smirks and tells you that a “Proddy" is a Protestant.

 Federal and State Anti-Discrimination Laws